• Skip to primary navigation

 How else can you use marmite?

 If you are bored of just spreading marmite on toast, we have plenty of suggestions of other ways that you can use it.
-Try stirring it through baked beans and putting them on top of a jacket potato or mixing some in to spaghetti bolognese or shepherd's pie.
+Try stirring it through baked beans and putting them on top of a jacket potato or mixing some into spaghetti bolognese or shepherd's pie.
 It also adds lots of flavour to a beef casserole.

 Where should marmite be stored?

 This is something that often causes debate, but we always store ours in the cupboard.
-Putting it in the fridge makes it very hard, which isn't so much of an issue for this dish because it melts in to the pasta, but it makes it quite hard to spread on toast.
+Putting it in the fridge makes it very hard, which isn't so much of an issue for this dish because it melts into the pasta, but it makes it quite hard to spread on toast.

 Is marmite pasta gluten free?